foridulislam21/Microservice-Architecture/README.md

 > docker compose up -d

+Everytime you need to run this command if you change any specific project.

 #### To build docker image use this command

-> docker compose build auction-svc
+> docker compose build "Name Of specific project"